MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Parameter_Sets.md

 - If no parameter set is specified for a parameter, the parameter belongs to all parameter sets.

-- Function with parameter sets specified must be called with parameters from a single subset.
+- Function with parameter sets specified must be called with parameters from a single parameter set.

 > [!NOTE]
 > There is a limit of 32 parameter sets.